 “Whether someone, is, say, courageous or kind, should be understood in relation to their individual capacities, rather than in relation to a species-norm,” they argue.
 “This allows us to understand virtues as shared but importantly relative to the individual rather than the species.
 The approach can inform a revised view of the good life, and of flourishing, that is person-centered and moves away from the focus on species-typical function.”

 Chapman and Carel continue by pointing out how autistic self-understanding and “neurotypical epistemic-humility” are core to the relativization of the good human life.
 To give voice back to people with autism, they must be encouraged and supported to interpret their own experiences.
-Simultaneously, neurotypical people must be willing to empathize with their experiences rather than dismiss them; as neurotypical people have claimed that people with autism lack empathy, so can neurotypical people lack empathy for people with autism.
+Simultaneously, neurotypical people must be willing to empathize with their experiences rather than dismiss them; as neurotypical people have claimed that autistic people lack empathy, so can neurotypical people lack empathy for autistic people.

-The researchers remind us that these problems, while poignant for people with autism, are not necessarily isolated.
+The researchers remind us that these problems, while poignant for autistic people, are not necessarily isolated.
 Many groups suffer from epistemic and hermeneutical injustice—being made to feel invisible or being forced to stand behind someone else’s interpretation of one’s own experience is far too pervasive for minority communities.

 Chapman, R., & Carel, H. (2021).
 Neurodiversity, Epistemic Injustice, and the Good Human Life [Forthcoming manuscript].
 Journal of Social Philosophy.
 (Link)